Acronychal/ad-lab/README.md

 ## Credits

-Many, Many hours have been poured into this repo.
-It has been a learning experience and I want to thank the folks that unkownly assisted and inspired me to challenge myself.
+Many hours have been poured into how to create this repo.
+Github has been a learning experience and I want to thank the folks that unkownly assisted and inspired me to challenge myself.
+A big thank you, you have been instrumental my success.

 https://github.com/johnhammond
 https://github.com/joshmadakor1